tylerJPike/OOS/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

 This package creates a paradigm to provide a structured and automatd approach to out-of-sample time series forecasting, a common, important, and subtle task.
-In many ways, this package is merely a wrapper for the excellent exant time series forecasting routines on CRAN -- including both traditional econometric time series models and modern machine learning techniques.
+In many ways, this package is merely a wrapper for the excellent extant time series forecasting routines on CRAN - including both traditional econometric time series models and modern machine learning techniques.
 However, this package additionally provides a modern and comprehensive set of forecast combination tools and forecast comparison metrics.

 ## Workflow and available Tools

 ### 0. Data preparation
-Dimension Reduction
-1. Principal Components
-2. Partial Least Square Scores

 Clean Outliers
 1. Winsorize